aimms/user-guide/aimms-ide/Solvers/CPLEX/Preprocessing/CPLEX_Prepr_-_Presolve.rst

-The presolve indicator, when activated, will invoke the CPLEX Presolve to make problem simplifications and reductions.
+The presolve indicator, when activated, will invoke the CPLEX Presolver to make problem simplifications and reductions.
 Possible values are:

     *	No
     *	Yes